Lunar2kPS/advanced-cpp/README.md

 This project is very much in-progress.
 Here are some things I'd like to do next:

 - Features/Bugs:
-    - I want to tile the grass texture with proper aspect ratio, regardless of the window size/resizing.
+    - Abstract an InputSystem class (using GLFW behind the scenes) and re-implement pressing 0 key for testing C# scripting.
     - Create a CSharpScriptingSystem to encapsulate the .NET hosting logic
-    - Abstract an InputSystem class (using GLFW behind the scenes) and re-implement pressing 0 key for testing C# scripting.
     - Upgrade the ServiceLocator implementation (in the main program under `/src`) to use templates to let you define the base class that all your systems must inherit from, rather than hard-coding it to use IGameLoopSystems.
     - Dear ImGUI:
         - 🐛 I need to somehow fix an issue with Dear IMGUI where Tab/Shift + Tab navigation on the keyboard is not working at all.